Pakistan Tops In Providing Low-priced Petroleum Products Among Regional Countries - UrduPoint

 Pakistan Tops In Providing Low-priced Petroleum Products Among Regional Countries

-Despite financial constraints and substantial increase in the prices of petroleum products at the international market, the Pakistan Tehreek-i-Insaf (PTI) government has not passed on its impact to the common man by maintaining the rates at lowest level as compared to regional countries

-ISLAMABAD (UrduPoint / Pakistan Point News - 4th Mar, 2021 ) :Despite financial constraints and substantial increase in the prices of petroleum products at the international market, the Pakistan Tehreek-i-Insaf (PTI) government has not passed on its impact to the common man by maintaining the rates at lowest level as compared to regional countries.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Mar, 2021 ) :Despite financial constraints and substantial increase in the prices of petroleum products at the international market, the Pakistan Tehreek-i-Insaf (PTI) government has not passed on its impact to the common man by maintaining the rates at lowest level as compared to regional countries.

 Pakistan is standing atop in providing the low-priced petroleum products for the welfare of its masses among regional countries, and on the 18th position in a list of 167 countries of the world, according to an official document available with APP.